gecko0307/gscript2/README.md

 GScript2
 ========
 GScript2 is a prototype-oriented toy scripting language and accompanying VM.
 It is a successor of [GScript](https://github.com/gecko0307/mathom/tree/master/gscript).
+Both compiler and the runtime are written in D.

 Provided code is not optimized and may contain bugs.